blindpeer/SpotifyNowPlayingScript-Local/README.md

 -----------------------
 • To change the chat message format, edit the `cb().say(...)` line in the bookmarklet.
 • To add album art or auto-refresh at intervals, extend the bookmarklet or proxy code.
-• For issues or questions, reach out to blind_peer
+• For issues or questions, reach out to blind_peer @ GitHub.
-    - blind_peer@protonmail.ch

 Enjoy seamless, flood-protected local “Now Playing” updates in your chat!